happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 I cannot speak to your company's hiring practices.

 That's it.
-All other concerns basically boil down to these two things.
+All other concerns that separate on demand deployment vs automatic deployment basically boil down to these two things.
 Is deployment simple and sufficiently intentional, and do you trust your developers?
 As long as your system or process accounts for these things, then there is no need for your deployments to be held up by slow tests on a server somewhere in the cloud.
 The CI/CD pipeline can be used as a tool to enhance your process without hampering your freedom to do what you need to do.

 # things